-4.1.1.1.9 BOARD OFFSET: 0x0009
+4.1.1.1.9 BOARD\OFFSET: 0X0009

-Instructs the fuel gauge to compute the coulomb counter offset with internal short and then without internal short applied across the SR inputs.
+Instructs the fuel gauge to compute the coulomb counter offset with internal short and then without internal short applied across the sensing resistor (SR) inputs.
 The difference between the two measurements is the board offset.
 After a delay of approximately 32 seconds, this offset value is returned to addresses 0x00/0x01 and written to data flash.
-The coulomb counter offset is also written to data flash.
 The CONROL STATUS [BCA] is also set.
 The user must prevent any charge or discharge current from flowing during the process.
 This function is only available when the fuel gauge is UNSEALED.
 When SEALED, this command only reads back the board-offset value stored in data flash.

-4.1.1.1.10 CC INT OFFSET: 0x000A
+4.1.1.1.10 CC\INT\OFFSET: 0X000A

-Instructs the fuel gauge to compute the coulomb counter offset with internal short applied across the SR inputs.
-The offset value is returned to addresses 0x00/0x01 after a delay of approximately 16 seconds.
+Control data of 0x000a instructs the fuel gauge to compute the coulomb counter offset with internal short applied across the SR inputs.
+The offset value is returned to addresses 0x00/0x01, after a delay of approximately 16 seconds.
 This function is only available when the fuel gauge is UNSEALED.
 When SEALED, this command only reads back the CC\INT\OFFSET value stored in data flash.

-4.1.1.1.11 WRITE\OFFSET: 0x000B
+4.1.1.1.11 WRITE\OFFSET: 0X000B